 Winter is coming…!
 Bringing with it cosy evenings indoors and the desire to hibernate from the seasonal elements.
 This time of year is perfect for getting crafty and with Christmas on the horizon, there’s no end of festive projects to inspire and invigorate your creativity!

-Making a DIY advent calendar can be as simple or elaborate as you wish – from a garland of readymade envelopes clipped to twine to a quilted pocket wall hanging.
+Making a DIY Advent calendar can be as simple or elaborate as you wish – from a garland of readymade envelopes clipped to twine to a quilted, Christmas patchwork fabric pocket wall hanging.
 Here are a few suggestions to inspire your creativity!

 This is an easily adaptable project that can be made quite simply or more complex, to suit your time and resources.
 You’ll need either small readymade pocket envelopes or drawstring bags that you can attach to twine to be draped as a wall or mantelpiece garland.
-You can follow our drawstring bag tutorial, if you wish to make your own bags.
+You can follow our drawstring bag tutorial, if you wish to make your own bags and use a mix of festive fabrics to make a truly jolly garland!
+You could use a variety of traditional prints such as our holly fabrics or go for fun & quirky, using our Santa fabrics!
 If you’re working with readymade pieces, you can involve the family by decorating each pocket or bag together, making this a true team effort!

 Starting with either envelopes or bags, plan your design – the options for decoration are endless!
 You can embellish with festive ribbon, jingle bells, motifs, stickers and gift tags marked with the dates.
 Once you have planned your design and collated all the elements you need, decorate each pocket with the numbers 1 to 25.
 You can download number templates and cut the numbers from fabric, use number stamps and enamel paint or use our fabric paint pens to draw the numbers freehand.
 Once your pockets are ready, fill with your chosen contents – you can combine sweet treats, mini gifts and activity ideas.
 For the makers in your family, we have plenty of pocket-sized gifts – such as thread snips, glitter glues, fabric pens.
 Take a look at our stocking fillers page for more ideas!